garden-io/garden/docs/advanced/terraform.md

 name: terraform-gke
 providers:
   - name: terraform
-    # These two keys must be set if we want to apply a stack as part of the provider initialization.
+    # This must be set if we want to resolve a stack as part of the provider initialization.
-    autoApply: true
     initRoot: "."
     # You can either replace these with your own values, or delete these and provide your own in a
     # terraform.tfvars file in the project root.